BarnacleLabs/RAGmatic/README.md

 ## What is RAGmatic?

-RAGmatic is a library for creating and continuously synchronizing embeddings for your data in PostgreSQL.
+RAGmatic automatically creates and updates [pgvector](https://github.com/pgvector/pgvector) embeddings for your data in PostgreSQL, with the flexibility of your own embedding pipelines.

 ## Features